Every business process inside an organization should be sketched out - for internal documentation and training of new employees.

 Legal department must recall content after a complaint and assigns a "Stop Now"-Layer.
-The business rule engine can directly restrict access to content and trigger a potential microservice that removes the content from all online sources.
+The business rule engine can directly restrict access to content and trigger a potential service provider that removes the content from all online sources.

 Content suppliers assign a layer to content where copyright information is missing.
 This layer holds a trigger called "Get Copyright Details" which can be used to trigger a service provider that would then go and fetch copyright details like source and original title and usage restrictions from the corresponding websites.
-The business rule can always run for content with this layer or the content creator can trigger the copyright update when the content is used in campaigns to save credits on stock platforms.
+The business rule can be triggered automatically or the content creator can trigger the copyright update when the content is used to avoid copyright infringements.

 The service provider for image tagging (AI-powered Clarifai) will assign a layer on import that will hold all automatic tags.
 Those tags require human review and cleanup.
 After manual cleanup and removal of wrong tag assignments a trigger field will start a business rule that copies the reviewed and correct tags into the real metadata layers that are used in the search.

 Production process where a storyboard layer contains all information about the next Instagram stories where a trigger button can then start a business process that informs the story creator inside the story creation tool using a service provider from where it is then uploaded back to Picturepark linked to the storyboard information.